santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

 call at a time whose seconds are 18.45, but the message here is logged at 19.40, what happens?

+The server logs a message in its service callback.
+The client made the second call at a time ending in 18.45 seconds, but the server logs the corresponding message at 19.40 seconds.
+What happens here?

-Actually, it is very simple, the server is spinning, just like any other node and this server only has one thread, so the first callback, the one with arguments 10+100 **blocks** the spinning thread until it completes and returns.
-Then the spinning takes control again, looks for another incoming request and calls again the callback method with the new arguments: 15+100.
-Even if we might think on them as parallel requests, that is not true, if a **Single-Threaded Executor** is used, only one thread is used and, thus, the callback are executed strictly in sequence.
+It is actually quite simple.
+The server is spinning, just like any other node, and this server only has one thread.
+Therefore, the first callback, which processes the request with arguments 10+100, **blocks** the spinning thread until it completes and returns.
+Once it finishes, the spinning resumes, processes the next incoming request, and calls the callback method with the new arguments: 15+100.
+While it might seem like the requests are handled in parallel, that is not the case.
+When a **Single-Threaded Executor** is used, only one thread is available, and the callbacks are executed strictly in sequence.

-The key concept here is that an asyncronous call, like in the client, does not **block** execution, so the spinning in the client gets the control again after processing the callback with the request inside, that way it can execute the callback for other incoming messages, including other topic messages **and** the incoming responses.
+The key concept here is that an asynchronous call, like in the client, does not **block** execution.
+As a result, after processing the callback containing the request, the client regains control and continues spinning.
+This allows it to execute callbacks for other incoming messages, including topic messages **and** incoming responses.

-The client node is also run by a Single-Threaded Executor, so, callbacks are also processed in sequence.
-The difference is that the callbacks in the client return almost inmediately and so, apparently, the client is always ready.
+The client node also uses a **Single-Threaded Executor**, so callbacks are processed sequentially.
+However, the difference is that callbacks in the client return almost immediately.
+This gives the appearance that the client is always ready to process new events.

-Another lesson here is that you should make service requests with caution, if you make requests at a high frequency you should be aware of the efficiency of your server to produce the responses.
+Another important lesson is that service requests should be made with caution.
+If you make requests at a high frequency, you must consider the server's efficiency in generating responses to avoid overwhelming it.

 .. note::

-   Actually, in any circumstance, it is a good idea to check callback execution times, since they **block** spinning and could produce unexpected and unwanted side-effects.
+   In any circumstance, it is advisable to monitor callback execution times, as they **block** spinning and can lead to unexpected and undesirable side effects.

 Just as a final note: programming a service server that takes too long in computing the response is a potential issue in your system, this inconvenience is a reason for using actions (among others).

+As a final note, designing a service server that takes too long to compute a response can become a significant issue in your system.
+This limitation is one of the reasons why using actions is often preferred in such cases.

 Summary
 --------

-You have create an asyncronous client node using a design that could be used in combination with other events in ROS2: topics, timer, etc. Its execution model is quite simple since the node is just executed in the default mode (single-threaded).
+You have created an **asynchronous** client node using a design that can be integrated with other ROS2 events, such as topics, timers, etc. Its execution model is straightforward, as the node operates in the default mode (single-threaded).

-You have made some experiments about timing and the impact of blocking callbacks and you should now understand better the meaning of asyncronism and its impact in code design.
+You have conducted experiments on timing and the effects of blocking callbacks, which should help you better understand the concept of **asynchronism** and its impact on code design.